AI-Generated Design Impact Modeling

 Organizations face these key challenges:

-Risk of backlash when AI involvement is disclosed or visually implied
+Risk of backlash if AI involvement is disclosed poorly or perceived as deceptive

 Impact When Solved